Con Air: Cast

 Additional actors include Ty Granderson Jones as "Blade", Emilio Rivera as Carlos, Doug Hutchison as Donald, Jeris Lee Poindexter as Watts, David Ramsey as Londell, Conrad Goode as Lars "Viking" Olsson, John Diehl as Poe's defense attorney, and Don S. Davis as the motorist whose car Pinball's corpse falls on.
 Powers Boothe makes an uncredited voice-over cameo in the opening credits as the Army officer at Poe's leaving ceremony.
 John Cusack's brother Bill Cusack appears as a Las Vegas EMT.

 Malkovich was considered early for the role of Grissom.
-Jason Isaacs, Mickey Rourke, Willem Dafoe and Tom Sizemore auditioned for the role.
+Michael Biehn, Jason Isaacs, Mickey Rourke, Willem Dafoe and Tom Sizemore auditioned for the role.
 Bruce Willis turned down the role.